FinweLtd/orion360-sdk-basic-examples-android/README.md

 In order to make studying the examples as easy as possible, each example is implemented as an activity with very few dependencies outside of its own source code file.
 The examples are thorougly commented, and also briefly explained in this README.
 Finally, the examples are collected under a single application that can be compiled from this project, installed and run on your own Android device.

-Notice that you are allowed to utilize the example code in your own app project as described in the copyright section of source code files.
+Notice that you are allowed to utilize the example code in your own app project as described in the copyright section of the source code files.

 Table of Contents
 -----------------